-You will be prompted to enter your log in if you click the link above.
+To open the course, click the link above and then click ‘enrol’.
+You will be prompted to enter your log in.
 Once you have logged in, you should be taken directly to the course.
 You can also find it by going to the catalogue and searching for ‘point of entry’.

 Use our contact form to send us a question, or get in touch with your NZ Transport Agency investment advisor.